thacherT1D/webdevstuff/Architecture/Data_Modeling.desc.md

 //   - "slow"
 //   - "go"
 ```

+Let's take a look at a real world example of this [here](http://pokeapi.co/docsv2/#pokemon).

 Data can be respresented in many different ways.
 A data definition tells us specifically _how_ the data _needs_ to be described.
 Take for example a coordinate.